mike-gustafson/Yahtzee-Plus/readme.md

 ### 🔗 Attributions

-Includes datasets such as various dice configurations and a standard Yahtzee scorecard (scoring functions excluded).
+ChatGPT: datasets such as various dice configurations and a standard Yahtzee scorecard (scoring functions excluded).

 ---